perladvent/perldotcom/content/article/quoting-the-shell.md

 	}
 ```

-Even though I know intellectually that this won't work, I wrote it that way initially because it's easy.
+Even though I know intellectually that this won't always work, I wrote it that way initially because it's easy.
 I took a shortcut and it ended up biting.
 When I run my program, some of the calls have problems:

 ```
 $ perl shellwords.pl *